While-Listening activities are activities that are completed by the students when they are listening to a passage.

 2. True or False

-The teachers tells a story and the students has to determine if the sentences that he has are true or false statements
+The teacher tells a story and the students have to determine if the sentences that he has are true or false statements

 3. Hidden Picture

-The teachers gives a picture to the students about any particular subject and one of the students describes a picture and another student has to note down some of the things that her or his classmate says.
+The teacher gives a picture to the students about any particular subject and one of the students describes a picture and another student has to note down some of the things that their classmate says.

 4. Dictation of short passages

-This is an activity which has been discontinued but it helps students to practice skills, they have to listen to the sentences, they have to write them down, they have to read and say their sentences to their teacher to make sure they got their sentences right.
+This is an activity that has been discontinued but it helps students to practice skills, they have to listen to the sentences, they have to write them down, and they have to read and say their sentences to their teacher to make sure they got their sentences right.

 5. Dictogloss